Welsh Dragon: History

-After Roman departure

 After the Roman withdrawal it has long been suggested that resistance to the Saxon incursion was led either by Romans or Romanised Britons, and this is evident in the names attributed in legend to those who led the opposition, including Ambrosius Aurelianus and perhaps Artorius.
 This could account for how the Roman terminology came to be adopted by Britons.
 From the first extant written records of the Britons, it became evident that dragons were already associated with military leaders.
 Gildas, writing in about 540, spoke of the Briton chieftain Maglocunus (Maelgwn Gwynedd in Welsh) as the "insularis draco".

 The early Welsh or Brythonic poets, Taliesin and Aneirin both extensively use dragons as an image for military leaders, and for the Britons the word dragon began to take the form of a term for a war leader, prince or ruler.
 In Y Gododdin, Aneirin describes his patron, Mynyddog Mwynfawr as "the dragon" when he speaks of the "feast of the dragon".
 He also describes the war leader, Gwernabwy mab Gwen, as the dragon of the battle of Catraeth.
-Meanwhile Taliesin, on Urien Rheged, described inexperienced and skilful leaders as dreic dylaw and dreic hylaw respectively.
+Meanwhile, Taliesin, on Urien Rheged, described inexperienced and skilful leaders as dreic dylaw and dreic hylaw respectively.
 Owain ap Urien is called Owain ben draic, the chief dragon.
 Although not compiled until later, the main part of Y Gododdin and the heroic poems on Urien Rheged by Taliesin almost certainly date in origin to the sixth century.

 The Welsh term draig was used to refer to Welsh leaders including Owain Gwynedd, Llywelyn ap Gruffudd (Llywelyn the Last) and "the dragon" Owain Glyndŵr.
 Cynddelw Brydydd Mawr, a court poet to Owain Gwynedd, refers to him in one elegy, personifying him as "The golden dragon of Snowdonia of eagles".